starwit/lj-projectbuilder/CONTRIBUTING.md

 # Contributing to ProjectBuilder

 Thank you for your interest in contributing to our project!
 This document is a set of guidelines to help you contribute to this project.
-Please notice, that this is a starting point to open the project to a bigger community.
+Please notice, that this is a starting point to opening the project to a bigger community.
 Hence, the existing simple processes will be improved if the community is growing.

 ## Code of Conduct